statamic/v2-docs/content/collections/tags/collection.md

     name: sort
     type: string
     description: >
       Sort entries by field name (or `random`).
 You may pipe-separate multiple fields for sub-sorting and specify sort direction of each field using a colon.
       For example, `sort="title"` or `sort="date:asc|title:desc"` to search by date then by title.
       To sort numerically, use `sort="order"`.
 (Make sure to include `order: number` in your collection's folder.yaml file).
   -
     name: limit
     type: integer
-    description: Limit the total results.
+    description: Limit the total results returned.
   -
     name: offset
     type: integer
-    description: The result set will be offset by this many entries.
+    description: The number of entries the results should by offset by.
   -
     name: taxonomy
     type: 'boolean *false*'
     description: >
-      If enabled, the current URL will be used to filter the listing by the appropriate
+      If enabled, the current URL will be used to filter the listing by the appropriate taxonomy.
-      taxonomy.
   -
     name: group_by_date
     type: string
     description: >
-      Allows you to group the entries by date.
-      More info below.
+      Group entries by date, given a specified format.
   -
     name: filter
     type: wizardry